 3. Freeze a Can Veggies

 Peas are definitely a duck favorite, but the chickens like them as well.
-Corn is more appreciated amongst chickens, but breaking down corn also heats them up.
-So… it’s kind of a toss up.
-To do this, I just take a can of vegetables, pour a bit into several muffin tins and allow it to freeze.
+Corn is more appreciated amongst chickens, but breaking down corn also heats them.
+So… it’s kind of a toss-up.
+To do this, I just take a can of vegetables, pour a bit into several muffin tins, and allow it to freeze.
 Once frozen, I place the pucks of frozen fare outside for them to enjoy.
 They love the treat, for sure.

 4. Mist Them with Water

 Water misters are so cool.
 I remember years ago when we went to an amusement park the absolute reprieve we felt when we finally got to a point in the line where the water mister was.
 Pure heaven is what it was.
 So much cooler than all the rest of the line.
 It actually makes it cooler than it is in the shade.
 If you don’t have any shade, this is a great option and you probably already have a mister if you have a multi-setting hose.
 Just turn it to mist and put it in an area and leave it on.
 They’ll really enjoy it as it doesn’t really get them wet, but allows them to cool down.

 Our ducks love their kiddie pool.
 My chickens haven’t ever really shown an interest in it, though I’ve heard some say that their chickens will instantly flock toward any source of coolness in the summer heat.
 Maybe my birds like to suffer unnecessarily… The ducks, however, this is their favorite thing in the world.
 They love jumping in the pool and splashing around to get cooled off.

 Most coop designs don’t allow for shade, but if there’s any way you can provide them with some, they’ll likely love you forever.
 From something as simple as a dining umbrella to an actual porch (what we decided to go with) the shade will provide some much-needed and much-appreciated reprieve from the blistering heat this summer.